Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 Cold therapy, calibrated.

-A fridge-ready cold wrap that holds the temperature physio's actually recommend - 10-12°C, steady, for 40 minutes.
+A fridge-ready cold compress that holds the temperature physio's actually recommend - 10-12°C, steady, for 40 minutes.
 No freezer.
 No ice burn.

 Chill in the fridge